-Omakase restaurants have become almost commonplace in London over the last couple of years, catering in part for people’s increased love for proper sushi (no more of the pre-packaged supermarket stuff, thanks very much).
+Omakase restaurants have become almost commonplace in London over the last couple of years, catering in part to people’s increased love for proper sushi (no more of the pre-packaged supermarket stuff, thanks very much).
 Sure, it's definitely a special occasion kind of meal, but when it comes to dining that doesn’t disappoint, then London’s best omakase restaurants are guaranteed to deliver over and above.

 First, what is omakase dining?
 The word ‘omakase’ translates as ‘I’ll leave it up to you’, and is a style of dining in which guests pass total control over to the chef.
 It originates from Japan, and allows the chef to create a completely unique experience for the diner, not just in terms of what the dishes are, but also how they are served.

 It’s pretty special.
-Omakase menus are often served in an intimate setting with a just a few diners, while paying attention to using supremely fresh fish and produce to create each dish.
-Such is the case with many of the restaurants in this list, from Michelin-starred Endo at the Rotunda to the 10-seat counter experience at Roji.
+Omakase menus are often served in an intimate setting with just a few diners, while paying attention to using supremely fresh fish and produce to create each dish.
+Such is the case with many of the restaurants in this list, with cosy little spots that offer unique, and rather exclusive dining experiences with as few as just six seats.
+These memorable omakase restaurants really span London’s culinary scene, with several even boasting Michelin stars for their efforts.
+That being said, you’ll also find a few London omakase restaurants that offer a more casual vibe, with affordable omakase menus and speedy sittings (the kind of places where you can dine in just 45 minutes from start to finish).

 So, want to know where to eat the best omakase in London?
 Allow us to take you on a sushi-led journey, from a plethora of high-end spots in Mayfair through to more relaxed joints in Brixton and Soho.
 We’ve rounded-up the best of the best, including the chefs (read: sushi masters) who are at the top of their game.